npentrel/viam-docs/docs/tutorials/control/air-quality-fleet.md

 {{% /tablestep %}}
 {{% tablestep number=2 %}}

-For developing your app on localhost, **add the same information to your browsers local storage**.
+For developing your app on localhost, **add the same information to your browser's local storage**.

 Navigate to [Camera Viewer](https://air-quality_naomi.viamapplications.com/) and log in, then select your development machine.

-Open Developer tools, go to the console and paste the following JavaScript to obtain the cookies you need:
+Open Developer Tools, go to the console and paste the following JavaScript to obtain the cookies you need:

 ```js {class="line-numbers linkable-line-numbers" data-line=""}
 function generateCookieSetterScript() {